htrdr 0.10 is available

 on input data, writes the rendered image and nothing more.
 No assumption is

-made on how input data are created excepted that they have to follow the
+made on how input data are created, the only requirement is compliance with

-expected file formats.
-In the same spirit, the output image is written in plain
+the expected file formats.
+In the same spirit, the output image is written in

-text, as a list of raw pixel estimations, making easier the processing of its
+plain text, as a list of raw pixel estimations, which makes it easier to

 This thin interface is, by nature, particularly well suited to be

-extended and integrated into a any workflow.
-For instance, one
+extended and integrated into any workflow.
+For instance, one can

-can save the cloud properties directly in the "High-Tune: cloud properties"
+save the cloud properties used by htrdr-atmosphere directly in the

-format (htcp) or use the les2htcp tool to convert cloud properties
+htcp file format or use the les2htcp tool to convert cloud properties

 from NetCDF to

 htcp.
-In the same way, the output image can be post-treated
+In the same way, the output image can be post-processed

 through gnuplot or converted in a regular